-The presiding officer shall provide a copy of the written decision simultaneously to the complainant, respondent, respondent's supervisor, and Title IX Coordinator.
+The presiding officer shall ensure that a copy of the written decision is provided simultaneously to the complainant, respondent, respondent's supervisor, and Title IX Coordinator.
 If neither party timely appeals, the hearing board's decision becomes final either on the date the time for appeal has expired or, if an appeal is timely filed, when the appellate authority's decision is issued.